jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 This matches the behavior we saw in our most recent diagram.
 Do you remember how the `1 == 2` box stayed yellow to indicate that Python hadn't evaluated the code inside of it?

 So, that's what "short-circuiting" means when you're using the `or` operator.
-The `and` operator works similarly to `or`, except that the official documentation says that `and`
+The `and` operator is pretty similar to `or`, except that the official documentation says that `and`

 > only evaluates the second argument if the first one is true.